machingclee/machingclee.github.io/static/media/014-mobileapp.ecd97772.md

 [My self-reflection on the work I have done so far](/blog/article/Self-Reflection-on-Database-Schema-Design#What-I-failed).

 ##### Native Knowledge is Essential
+###### Description of our Encountered Problem
 Since images in react-native flicker when their parent component gets rerendered, we need to make use of a package [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image) to avoid this phenomenon.

-However, this package has not been maintained for 2 years, and some native API has been deprecated in ios17.
+However, this package has not been maintained for 2 years, and some native API has been deprecated in iOS17.
 I have spent tones of time browsing the discussion on github issues, folk the repo of possible solution, and make my own changes in my folked repository.

 Finally I adopt my repository as the source of the package: